Prostate cancer treatment: History and technology

+The first clinical applications of HIFU for prostate cancer were reported in the 1990s using transrectal devices that thermally ablated tissue under real‑time ultrasound monitoring.
+Since then, device technology and imaging integration have evolved, including refinements in treatment planning software, intraprostatic temperature mapping surrogates, and methods such as intraoperative prostate compression to improve energy delivery and reduce treatment time.
+HIFU systems approved for prostate tissue ablation differ in their transducer design, energy output, and treatment strategies, but share the principle of precise deposition of acoustic energy to generate localized thermal destruction while sparing surrounding structures.

-Irreversible Electroporation (IRE)
+Electroporation (IRE)

 Irreversible electroporation (IRE) is an emerging focal therapy for prostate cancer, particularly suitable for small tumors confined to the prostate.
 Unlike traditional treatments such as radical prostatectomy or radiation therapy, which may lead to side effects like urinary incontinence and erectile dysfunction, IRE aims to minimize such risks by precisely targeting cancerous tissue and preserving the surrounding non-cancerous structures.

 Introduced clinically in the early 21st century, IRE employs electrical fields to create nanopores in the cell membranes of cancerous cells, leading to cell death without significant heat production.
 This non-thermal mechanism is crucial in sparing surrounding nerves and blood vessels, potentially reducing the collateral damage associated with other therapeutic modalities.
 Due to these benefits, IRE is under investigation for its utility in patients who may not be ideal candidates for conventional therapies or those who prioritize functional outcomes.

 Studies to date, including a retrospective evaluation of 471 IRE treatments, have discussed the feasibility, safety, toxicity, and functional outcomes, suggesting that IRE could become a standard treatment for prostate cancer and a problem-solver for advanced T4 cancers.
 Given its potential, IRE is a subject of ongoing research, including a multi-center register trial (NCT02255890), as the medical community works to establish its position within the standard of care for prostate cancer.

 Despite its advantages, IRE remains an experimental therapy, and larger, long-term studies are necessary to fully understand its efficacy and safety profile.
 As with any emerging medical treatment, patient selection is critical, and IRE should be considered within the broader context of an individual patient's treatment goals and overall health.